Last updated August 14th, 2023.

 Barely over 50,000 foreigners are enrolled in the national retirement plan right now – less than a tenth of a percent of the total population.

 Numbers are rising quickly though.
-The Philippine Retirement Authority (PRA) wants to expand their workforce and double the number of foreign retirees by 2025.
+The Philippine Retirement Authority (PRA) wants to expand its workforce and double the number of foreign retirees by 2025.

 Retirees Benefit from a Philippine Economic Boom